Joshua Meyer at the BYU Museum of Art

 Mass Cultural Council

-2022 marks the second time, Joshua Meyer has been recognized with an individual artist’s grant for painting.
+For the second time, Joshua Meyer has been recognized in 2022 with the MCC’s individual artist’s grant for painting.

 jartslive-200